TechShivvy/raspi-4-config/README.md

 There are several methods to find the IP address of your Raspberry Pi based on your connection:

 1. **Connected to Router**:
-   - If your Raspberry Pi is connected to the router using Ethernet, you can find its IP address using various methods:
+   - If your Raspberry Pi is connected to the router, whether via Wi-Fi or Ethernet, and your mobile device is connected to the same network, you can find its IP address using various methods:
      - Check your router's admin page to locate the connected devices section.
      - Use an app like "Fing" on your mobile device to scan for devices on your network.
      - Utilize commands like `nmap` in Linux to discover devices on your network.

-2. **Wi-Fi or Ethernet Connection**:
+2. **Direct Access to Raspberry Pi**:
-   - When connected via Wi-Fi or Ethernet to your laptop, you can find the IP address by running the command `hostname -I` or `ifconfig` on the Raspberry Pi's command line.
+   - If you have direct access to your Raspberry Pi, whether through SSH or a display connection, you can find the IP address by running the command `hostname -I` or `ifconfig` on the Raspberry Pi's command line.
    - Note down the IP addresses(inet) associated with the `eth0` (Ethernet) and `wlan0` (Wi-Fi) interfaces.
+3. **Using mDNS (Bonjour)**:
+   - If your laptop and Raspberry Pi are connected to the same network, or if the Raspberry Pi is connected via Ethernet to your laptop, you can use mDNS (Multicast DNS) to discover the Raspberry Pi's IP address easily.
+   - Open the command prompt or terminal on your laptop and run the following command:
+     ```
+     ping raspberrypi.local -4
+     ```
+     Replace `raspberrypi` with the actual hostname of your Raspberry Pi if you've changed it.
+   - If the Raspberry Pi is active and connected to the network, this command will send a ping request to the mDNS address and receive a reply containing the IP address of the Raspberry Pi.

+Remember that some methods might be more suitable depending on your network setup and the tools available to you.

 ## Few more configurations